KILTprotocol/docs/docs/sdk/0-core-feature/2_claiming.md

 There are three actors in the KILT workflow: Claimers, Attesters and Verifiers.

-As KILT is an open system, any entity can make a claim about anything.
+As KILT is an open system: any entity can make a claim about anything.
 Therefore, as in the real world, a claim only has value if the verifier trusts the attester.

 In KILT, claims are based on claim types (CTypes).
 A claimer can either create a new CType or, when KILT is established and standard CTypes are available, may use an existing CType when creating their claim.